 As the nevus grows, melanocytes eventually enter into the dermis.
 At the top of the dermis, melanocytes can be seen in nests, single cells, or both.
 As melanocytes go deeper into the dermis, the melanocytes get smaller in size.
 This process is called maturation.
 Maturation is an important feature that pathologists look for when examining a Spitz nevus under the microscope.

 Two types of melanocytes can be found in a Spitz nevus.
-The first type are large round cells.
-Pathologists call these epithelioid melanocytes.
-The second type are long thin cells.
-Pathologists call these spindle cell melanocytes.
-Spitz nevi can contain either epithelioid melanocytes, spindle, or both.
+The first type of cells are called epithelioid melanocytes and they are large round cells.
+The second type of cells are called spindle cell melanocytes and they are long thin cells.
+Spitz nevi can contain either epithelioid melanocytes, spindle cell melanocytes, or both.

 Round pink structures called Kamino bodies are often seen in a Spitz nevus.
 Kamino bodies are found in the epidermis and can be a helpful clue under the microscope in recognizing a Spitz nevus.